Once a donor organ has been identified, the transplant coordinator will give you the following instructions:

 What should I expect after surgery?

-You will be transferred to our surgical critical care unit, where our staff nurse will care for you and help you through the healing process.
+You will be transferred to our surgical critical care unit, where a staff nurse, will care for you and help you through the healing process.